 Although Caltrans has not met the original projected cost saving of the CREBs Program, after 25 years the bond debt and costs associated with the photovoltaic projects will be paid off.
-For the life of the system, it is projected that Caltrans will save approximately \$4.3 million (Exhibit 3).
+For the life of the system, it is projected that Caltrans will save approximately \$6.4 million (Exhibit 3).
 The photovoltaic projects increased the departmental efforts towards energy conservation as outlined in EO B-18-12 and support the state's renewable power statutes, "green power," electric grid demand, energy conservation, Leadership in Energy and Environmental Design (LEED), and climate change mandates.

-In the 2013 State of the State address, Governor Edmund G. Brown Jr. praised California's renewable energy goals.
-Furthermore, he applauded the progress that the State continues to make in the efforts to reduce electricity consumption as well as the efficiency standards in buildings.
-Caltrans' CREBs Program continues to support the Governor's goal of stimulating investments in green technology, creating new jobs, and promoting energy independence.
+Governor Brown continues to support California's efforts to grow its robust, sustainable clean tech economy, improve reliability of the electric grid, and reduce air pollution.
+The Caltrans' CREBs Program works towards reaching the Governor's goal of stimulating investments in green technology, creating new jobs for small and disability business enterprises, and promoting energy independence.
 The 2.4 MW of solar power that the Caltrans' 70 sites are expected to produce can power approximately 500 homes per year.